emeka-okechukwu-new/clockify/README.md

 The base URL for the API is localhost:{YOUR PORT NUMBER}/

-cURL on terminal is recommended for testing these endpoints but Postman can be used too
+cURL in terminal is recommended for testing these endpoints but Postman can be used too

 ### Users